 AYMES International Ltd was established in 2008 with the goal of bringing a fresh and innovative approach to delivering delicious and cost-effective oral nutritional supplements and clinical nutritional products that support malnourished patients and those at risk of malnutrition.

 Just like you, we love what we do, and nothing is someone else's problem.We are a team of professionals who together have over 100 years of experience working in Medical Nutrition between us.
 Because we are independent and make decisions about budgets for ourselves, we can offer a flexible approach to all of our customers and tailor our services to suit your needs and the needs of your patients.

 We do this by:

-We provide high-quality, innovative nutritional supplements and medical nutrition products with the added benefit of our Price Pledge: to always be the most cost-effective nutritional supplement supplier in the community.
+We provide high-quality, innovative nutritional supplements and medical nutrition products with the added benefit of our Price Pledge: to always provide the most cost-effective range of ONS in the community.
 We do this by price matching against market leaders in the UK.
 Our nutritional product range is available without the need for discussion around contracts, as prices are fixed by the listed tariff price.

 The significant cost savings made by switching to AYMES nutritional supplements include more than just the tariff price.
 It also includes a multitude of added extras, which help save the NHS money and reduce costs.
 Please see our Resources Section for more details.

 When patients are unable to meet their nutritional requirements through food alone, oral nutritional supplements are prescribed for the dietary management of malnutrition if they are: